segmentio/segment-docs/src/connections/storage/catalog/databricks/index.md

 With the Databricks Destination, you can ingest event data directly from Segment into your Databricks Lakehouse.

-This page will help you get started with syncing Segment events into your Databricks Destination.
+This page will help you get started with syncing Segment events into your Databricks Lakehouse.

 > success ""
 > Segment has certified the destination for Databricks on AWS and Databricks on Azure.